WHAT ARE WE ABOUT?

 THE LOFT (MIDDLE SCHOOL 6TH-8TH)

-Youth Group – Sunday mornings from 9:30-10:45am – If you’re a middle school student (6th-8th), come hang out with us for some fun, games, and a message on Sunday morning up in The Loft.
+Youth Group – Sunday mornings at 9:30 am and 11 am – If you’re a middle school student (6th-8th), come hang out with us for small group programming.
+We will do 20 minutes of hanging out, 20 minutes in the Bible, and 20 minutes of discussion.

-Youth Group – Wednesday nights from 6:45-8:45pm – If you’re a high school student, save your Wednesday evenings for The Way!
-We’ll get together as a large group for food, fun, games, worship, and a message.
+Youth Group – Wednesday nights from 6:30-8 pm – If you’re a middle school student, save your Wednesday evenings for Wednesday Night Hangout!
+We’ll get together as a large group for fun, games, worship, and a message.
 Then we break up into Small Groups to talk about how we apply the Biblical Truth to our lives.

 Contact Taylor Downs if you have any questions or want more information about anything.